-treatment for epilepsy
+Treatment for epilepsy

 The most common treatment for epilepsy is medication.
-Anti-epileptic drugs (AEDs) aim to stop seizures from happening, but they don't cure epilepsy.
-For AEDs to work well, it is important to take them regularly, at the same time every day.
+Anti-seizure medication (ASM) aims to stop seizures from happening, but it doesn't cure epilepsy.
+For ASM to work well, it is important to take it regularly, at the same time every day.

-You may adjust well to your AEDs, or you may have side effects, like feeling tired or unsteady.
+You may adjust well to your ASM, or you may have side effects, like feeling tired or unsteady.
 Some side effects go away once your body gets used to the drug.
 If you have concerns about side effects you can talk to your doctor about this.

-Visit epilepsysociety.org.uk/about-epilepsy/treatment
+Visit epilepsysociety.org.uk/treatment